 Malek & Malek has been representing injured workers in Columbus and throughout the state of Ohio since 1972.
 We have successfully recovered millions of dollars in compensation and medical benefits for our clients.
-We are the go-to Columbus workers comp lawyer for thousands of folks
+We are the go-to Columbus workman’s compensation attorney for thousands of folks

 We manage every aspect of your claim for your work injury.
 Hire us and we will take care of all the tasks related to your Ohio workers comp claim.
 If the workers compensation system is a sponge, we will squeeze that sponge to maximize all the compensation and medical benefits you are entitled to.